 “I am so thankful that I had the opportunity to connect with the Kappa Alpha brothers to express my sincere gratitude for their amazing work, and I am truly grateful to the Independence Fund for making the Track Chair available to me,” Farlow said.
 “This has truly changed my life, and I’m grateful that others will be provided the personal independence and ability to venture outdoors that I have been given.”

-“We thank the fantastic fraternity brothers who have worked tirelessly to support our nation’s heroes, especially our military veterans,” Oatman said.
+US Air Force Veteran Dr. Lewis Scott Oatman medically retired in 1990 after his lungs were injured in a fire.
+Oatman was mistakenly sprayed with a fire extinguisher – the chemicals prevented his lungs from taking oxygen.
+He recovered in a hospital but has endured respiratory issues since.
+In addition, Oatman has since been diagnosed with Myasthenia Gravis, which impacts his nerves and his mobility.
+With his all-terrain trackchair, Oatman will have an easier time being mobile and caring for himself.
+His youngest daughter currently provides care for both him and his wife.“We thank the fantastic fraternity brothers who have worked tirelessly to support our nation’s heroes, especially our military veterans,” Oatman said.
 “The specially designed, all-terrain wheelchairs they provide make a difference, particularly for disabled veterans.
 My family and I feel genuinely blessed to benefit from this life-changing gift.”

 “We believe it is our duty to give back to those who have sacrificed so much for our freedom,” said Eddie Schreiber, a junior majoring in finance with a minor in entrepreneurship from Leonardo, New Jersey, and executive director of Operation K.A.R.E.
 “We are honored to support our veterans and help them enjoy the activities they lose and deserve.”